Acute adrenal crisis is a life-threatening condition that occurs when there is not enough cortisol. This is a hormone produced by the adrenal glands.

 Go to the emergency room or call the local emergency number (such as 911) if you develop symptoms of acute adrenal crisis.

-If you have Addison's disease, you may be told to increase the dose of your corticosteroid replacement medicine if you are ill or having surgery.
+If you have Addison disease, you may be told to increase the dosage of your glucocorticoid medicine if you are very ill or before having surgery.

-If you have Addison's disease, you should learn to recognize signs of potential stress that may cause an acute adrenal crisis.
-Most people with Addison's disease are taught to give themselves an emergency injection of hydrocortisone or increase their dose of oral prednisone in times of stress.
+If you have Addison disease, learn to recognize signs of potential stress that may cause an acute adrenal crisis.
+If you have been instructed by your doctor, be prepared to give yourself an emergency shot of glucocorticoid or to increase your dosage of oral glucocorticoid medication in times of stress.

 Adrenal crisis; Addisonian crisis; Acute adrenal insufficiency